agalue/cassandra-multi-instance/README.md

 ## Termination

-To destroy all the resources, you should execute the `terraform destroy` command with the same variables you used when executed `terraform apply`, for instance:
+To destroy all the resources, you should execute the `terraform destroy` command with the same parameters you used when executed `terraform apply`, for instance:

 ```bash
 terraform destroy -var "user=$USER"